 I stumbled on this concept in an beautiful old paper of Feller.
 This seems to be well known to numerical analysts, but since this construction got me out of a jam I thought it would nice to advertise it.
 Most of what follows is from the Milne Thompson's classic "The Calculus of Finite Differences".

-To start, suppose $\newcommand{\bR}{\mathbb{R}}$ $\newcommand{\bZ}{\mathbb{Z}}$ that $f:\bR\to \bR$ is a smooth function.
-For any pairwise distinct points $x_0, x_1,\dotsc,x_n$ we define recursively
+To start, suppose \newcommand{\bR}{\mathbb{R}} \newcommand{\bZ}{\mathbb{Z}} that f:\bR\to \bR is a smooth function.
+For any pairwise distinct points x_0, x_1,\dotsc,x_n we define recursively

-$$ f[x_0] :=f(x_0),\;\; f[x_0,x_1]:=\frac{f(x_1)-f(x_0)}{x_1-x_0}, $$
+f[x_0] :=f(x_0),\;\; f[x_0,x_1]:=\frac{f(x_1)-f(x_0)}{x_1-x_0},

-$$ f[x_0,x_1,\dotsc, x_n] :=\frac{f[x_1,\dotsc,x_n]-f[x_0,\dotsc, x_{n-1}]}{x_n-x_0}=\frac{f[x_0,\dotsc,x_{n-1}]-f[x_1,\dotsc, x_n]}{x_0-x_n}.\tag{R}\label{R} $$
+f[x_0,x_1,\dotsc, x_n] :=\frac{f[x_1,\dotsc,x_n]-f[x_0,\dotsc, x_{n-1}]}{x_n-x_0}=\frac{f[x_0,\dotsc,x_{n-1}]-f[x_1,\dotsc, x_n]}{x_0-x_n}.\tag{R}\label{R}

-The quantity $f[x_0,\dotsc, x_n]$ is called the $n$-th divided difference of $f$ at the nodes $x_0,\dotsc, x_n$.
+The quantity f[x_0,\dotsc, x_n] is called the n-th divided difference of f at the nodes x_0,\dotsc, x_n.
 Note that we have

 Observe that

-$$ f[x_1,x_2]- f[x_0,x_1]= \frac{f(x_1)}{x_1-x_2}+\frac{f(x_2)}{x_2-x_1}- \frac{f(x_0)}{x_0-x_1}-\frac{f(x_1)}{x_1-x_0} $$
+f[x_1,x_2]- f[x_0,x_1]= \frac{f(x_1)}{x_1-x_2}+\frac{f(x_2)}{x_2-x_1}- \frac{f(x_0)}{x_0-x_1}-\frac{f(x_1)}{x_1-x_0}

-$$ =\frac{f(x_2)}{x_2-x_1}+\frac{f(x_1)(x_2-x_0)}{(x_1-x_2)(x_1-x_0)} - \frac{f(x_0)}{x_0-x_1}.$$
+=\frac{f(x_2)}{x_2-x_1}+\frac{f(x_1)(x_2-x_0)}{(x_1-x_2)(x_1-x_0)} - \frac{f(x_0)}{x_0-x_1}.

 We deduce

-f[x_0,x_1,x_2]=\frac{ f[x_1,x_2]- f[x_0,x_1]}{x_2-x_0}=\frac{f(x_0)}{(x_0-x_1)(x_0-x_2)}+\frac{f(x_1)}{(x_1-x_2)(x_1-x_0)}+ \frac{f(x_2)}{(x_2-x_0)(x_2-x_1)}\tag{I}\label{I}.
+\begin{equation} f[x_0,x_1,x_2]=\frac{ f[x_1,x_2]- f[x_0,x_1]}{x_2-x_0}=\frac{f(x_0)}{(x_0-x_1)(x_0-x_2)}+\frac{f(x_1)}{(x_1-x_2)(x_1-x_0)}+ \frac{f(x_2)}{(x_2-x_0)(x_2-x_1)}\tag{I}\label{I}. \end{equation}

 Arguing inductively we obtain the following description

-$$ f[x_0, x_1,\dotsc, x_n]=\frac{f(x_0)}{(x_0-x_1)(x_0-x_2)\cdots (x_0-x_n)}+\frac{f(x_1)}{(x_1-x_0)(x_1-x_2)\cdots(x_1-x_n)}+\cdots + \frac{f(x_n)}{(x_n-x_0)\cdots (x_n-x_{n-1})}. $$
+f[x_0, x_1,\dotsc, x_n]=\frac{f(x_0)}{(x_0-x_1)(x_0-x_2)\cdots (x_0-x_n)}+\frac{f(x_1)}{(x_1-x_0)(x_1-x_2)\cdots(x_1-x_n)}+\cdots + \frac{f(x_n)}{(x_n-x_0)\cdots (x_n-x_{n-1})}.

 This last expression can be given a more symmetric expression by introducing the polynomial